Eduardo Oinegue: Career

-Eduardo Oinegue acted as a communication consultant for large business groups, advising their directors on the best ways to prevent the main risks to the business reputation or mitigate damage in the event of a crisis.
+Eduardo Oinegue acted as a communication consultant for large business groups, advising their directors on the best ways to prevent the main risks to business reputation or mitigate damage in the event of a crisis.
 His professional consulting activity was interrupted when he became an anchor for BandNews FM.

 In an article published in the magazine Observatório da Imprensa, he states that communication should be part of the decision-making process, not just a consequence of a strategy by governments or companies.
 "A good part of the problems that impact an organization's image would be solved if a communication professional-whose technical knowledge the leaders respect-were integrated into the decision-making group to participate in the formulation of the strategy", he wrote.
 According to Oinegue, Brazilian leaders, both in the public and private sectors, do not show much appreciation for "communication".
 "There are clear signs that it only gains importance when the so-called 'image crisis' appears".
 To the dismay of public and private managers, the origin of the problems that compromise the institutional image is rarely due to failures in communication.
 It will end up there at some point, of course.
 Blaming communication, the butler of this story, is a classic case of botched investigation, it's blaming the bullet for the homicide, instead of looking for who pulled the trigger," he added.

 Between 2009 and 2011, he was the publisher of Portal iG (Internet Group), when he hired 180 professionals and structured the rebuilding of his journalism department.
 In 2016, he became a columnist for Rádio Bandeirantes and BandNews FM.
 Invited by President Michel Temer to be a government spokesman, he declined the invitation.
 He suggested hiring a diplomat for the job and handed the president a communication plan.

 In the 2018 elections, he was a columnist for the newspaper O Globo, writing on Mondays.
 Eduardo Oinegue is also a speaker.
 In his lectures, he traces the political and economic history of Brazil, analyzing the scenarios that lie ahead.
 He has several articles published in newspapers and magazines of great circulation.

 From November 2016 to August 2019, he was a commentator on politics and economics on the Jornal Gente program on Rádio Bandeirantes.
 His column Identidade Brasil aired Mondays, Wednesdays and Fridays at 9am.
 Jornal Gente is presented by José Paulo de Andrade, Rafael Colombo, Claudio Humberto, Thais Heredia and Pedro Campos.

 In February 2019, Oinegue was announced as the new presenter of Jornal da Band after the death of Ricardo Boechat.
 He took over on May 13.